 As with many types of stress in our lives, oxidative stress can be beneficial in low amounts but detrimental in high amounts.
 In low amounts, oxidative stress stimulates our cells to produce their own internal antioxidants to protect themselves and repair damage to their DNA.
 In high amounts, oxidative stress activates systems inside cells that cause them to kill themselves rather than continue to grow and divide in a damaged or mutated manner.
-In very high amounts, oxidative stress can overwhelm these repair mechanisms and cellular suicide systems and lead to survival of damaged cells with faulty DNA, that then go on to divide, grow, and form cancerous tumors.
+When present in very high amounts, oxidative stress can overwhelm these repair mechanisms and cellular suicide systems and lead to the survival of damaged cells with faulty DNA.
+These damaged cells then go on to divide, grow, and form cancerous tumors.

 In the effort to prevent cancer, our jobs are to keep our cells supplied with plenty of the building blocks to make these internal antioxidants and to reduce exposure to oxidative stressors, as we’re able.
 In a world that is chock full of these stressors – chemical pollution, UV light, ionizing radiation, cigarette smoke, inflammation, and excessive calories – it’s also best for us to ingest a high volume of antioxidants through our food.
 Luckily for us, the foods that are high in antioxidants are also delicious.

 Working right alongside glutathione are antioxidants called flavonoids, which are found in similarly delicious and nutritious foods and herbs.
 I’m sure you already know some of these, like resveratrol from red and black grapes, red wine, Spanish peanuts (with the red skin), blueberries, and mulberries.
 Epigallocatechin gallate (EGCG) is found in green and white tea, but other flavone antioxidants in this family are in thyme, parsley, celery, apples, berries, grapes, legumes, hot peppers, and cacao.
-Important isoflavones such as daidzen and genistein come from fermented soybeans and other legumes.
+Important isoflavones, such as daidzein and genistein, come from fermented soybeans and other legumes.
 Along with genistein, curcumin and melatonin contain antioxidants that play a role in that programmed cell death that stops mutated cells from reproducing.
-(9) Turmeric (a.k.a. curcumin), cinnamon, and cardamom are other herbs that contain antioxidants which play this same role.
+(9) Turmeric (a.k.a. curcumin), cinnamon, and cardamom are other herbs containing antioxidants that play this same role.
 As they say, eat the rainbow!
 Enjoy a diverse array of delicious foods that will help your body stay cancer free.

 By Dr. Lauri Brouwer, ND